hanjingo/doc/AI/ml.md

    Summing or averaging features to simplify the model.

-#### Feature Selection

-Feature selection involves choosing a subset of relevant features to use:
+**Feature Selection** involves choosing a subset of relevant features to use:

 1. Filter methods